d33pster/d33pster/README.md

 [<a href='https://github.com/d33pster/dsfx'> dsfx </a>] `               ` upgraded and modified version of pymakeself with fixed deprecation errors.
 It has more functionalities than pymakeself.
 NOTE: This is part of a bigger unrevealed project

+[<a href='https://github.com/d33pster/target-ports'> target-ports </a>] `               ` target-ports or tports is a portscanner coded in python.
+Can be installed using pip, easy to use, can be called directly from the terminal with proper error handling and much more.

 [<a href='https://github.com/d33pster/optioner'> optioner </a>] `               ` simple Argument Parser module with diverse functionality